aromanovich/jsl/docs/source/tutorial.rst

 Using Variables
 +++++++++++++++

-Let's start with describing :class:`variables <.Var>`.
-Variables are objects which value depends on a given role.
+:class:`Variables <.Var>`. are objects which value depends on a given role.
 Which value must be used for which role is determined by a list of rules.
 A rule is a pair of a matcher and a value.
 A matcher is a callable that returns ``True`` or ``False`` (or a string or an iterable that will be converted to a lambda).